unfashionable/YichaoOU.github.io/tutorials/web_design/_posts/2016-06-22-jekyll-github-pages.md

 ## <kbd> 6.
 Git clone my Jekyll theme </kbd>

 Find a folder that you would like to work.
 This is typical to be `~/Document`.
-In the terminal, `cd` to your folder and `git clone` my repo following:
+In the terminal, `cd` to your folder and `git clone` my repo using the following command:

 > $ git clone https://github.com/YichaoOU/jekyll_theme_liyc.git